Definition

 - A more recent example of expansionary monetary policy was seen in the United States during the Great Recession in the late 2000s.

-- As house prices fell and the economy slowed, the Federal Reserve began to reduce its discount rate from 5.25% in June 2007 to 0% by the end of 2008.
+- As house prices fell and the economy slowed, the Federal Reserve reduced its discount rate from 5.25% in June 2007 to 0% by the end of 2008.
 With the economy still weak, it spent $3.7 trillion on government securities purchases from January 2009 to August 2014.

 - Covid-19

-- In 2020, nations suffered greatly from a lack of business activity as a result of a pandemic that was still underway, and most nations went into lockdown.
-The Fed started a quantitative easing program and declared that it will buy $500 billion worth of Treasury bonds in order to stimulate the economy.
+- In 2020, nations suffered greatly from a lack of business activity due to a still underway pandemic, and most nations went into lockdown.
+The Fed started a quantitative easing program and declared it would buy $500 billion worth of Treasury bonds to stimulate the economy.

 Monetary Policy vs. Fiscal Policy